 Cayambe-Coca National Park is so huge that there are other locations to see.
 If you drive past Papallacta and head past the town of Baeza, it is possible to visit what used to be one of the largest waterfalls in Ecuador, San Rafael.
 A hydroelectric dam built in partnership with China seems to not only have impacted the flow to this natural wonder but will fail to hold up to the test of time.
 The trip is an interesting cultural experience as many signs in the area are written in both Spanish and Chinese, a reminder that many workers from China came to work on this dam and will stay as new immigrants.

 We also discovered one of the best orchid collections in the country near the tiny town of El Chaco.
 The best time of the year to visit is just around the corner.
 The rains from the last couple of months make May one of the best to see wild orchids in bloom.

 Although these places can be seen on a day trip, it would be a long one and driving after dark is not recommended on this road.
 We suggest staying at Rio Quijos Eco Lodge… or take a look at the next location on the list.

 Cabañas San Isidro

 Further out on the East Slope but still a manageable distance from Quito is the birding lodge, Cabañas San Isidro.
-This is a great destination for hikers and birdwatchers a like.
+This is a great destination for hikers and birdwatchers alike.
 The reserve has a great system of hiking trails that you might share with the rare Spectacled Bear or a Tapir.
-Just ask the manager, Alejandro, and he will show footage from hidden cameras that show the wide variety of wildlife that still occupy this unique cloud forest habitat.
+Just ask to see the footage from hidden cameras that show the wide variety of wildlife that still occupy this unique cloud forest habitat.
 And they have a wonderful orchid collection.